-For other conditions like anxiety or inflammation, mostly CBD, with possibly only a tiny bit of THC, may be enough to treat the symptoms.
+For other conditions like anxiety or inflammation, mostly CBD, with small amounts of THC, may be enough to treat the symptoms.

 If you are unsure, ask your supplier.
 Always start low and go slow.
 You can always increase the dosage, but once your pet has consumed the medicine, there is no going back, so play it safe and start small.

 Some CBD products have zero THC.
-These are still good quality products with many benefits but they have had the THC removed for convenience.
-These products will have CBD and other cannabinoids like CBG and CBC and compounds like terpenes from cannabis in it.
-They just won’t have any THC to be concerned about.
+These are still good quality products with many benefits but they had the THC removed for convenience.
+These products will have CBD, other cannabinoids like CBG and CBC and compounds like terpenes.
+They do not have any THC.

 In addition to the benefits CBD can provide to dogs, cannabis can help cats too.

 What does the vet say about CBD for pets?

 A previously mentioned, due to the legal status of cannabis, research has been limited.
 While there is plenty of evidence in testimonials and new studies, veterinarians are hesitant to suggest the use of cannabis for pets until it is officially recognized and confirmed as beneficial to dogs.

 The Veterinarian Medical Association has recognized the benefits, but like many vets, are hesitant to completely confirm their beliefs until more research has emerged8.